zvlfahmi/zvlfahmi/README.md

 ## About Me

-My name is Zulfahmi Azka, a 16yo self-taught "programmer" from Indonesia.
+My name is Zulfahmi Azka, a 16yo Islamic High School student and a self-taught "programmer" from Indonesia.